ChristinaVoss/SetBitPattern/README.md

 	{
     	int sizeNum = int_size(*number); // Find size of number

-    	// set "ones" to have as many 1s as numBits (so 4 numBits = 1111) by calculating to power and subtracting one int ones = (1 << numBits) -1;
+    	// set "ones" to have as many 1s as numBits (so 4 numBits = 1111) by left shifting 1 and subtracting one int ones = (1 << numBits) -1;

     	// Move the "ones" bits to the position you want to swap numbers in "number" and XOR with number (will remove all unwanted 1s)